zilton7/devblog/_posts/2025-02-19-How-to-Install-AUR-Packages-on-Manjaro.md

 ---
 title: How to Install AUR Packages on Manjaro
-categories: rails stimulus
+categories: selfnote
-tags: linux manjaro selfnote
+tags: linux manjaro
 ---
 Manjaro, based on Arch Linux, supports the Arch User Repository (AUR).
 Below are the steps to install AUR packages on Manjaro.